RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-- Use a reference list at the end of the document to include the publication details of all the in-text references cited within your writing.
+- Use a reference list at the end of the document to include the publication details of all the in-text citations cited within your writing.

 - The general order of the elements is:
     - author or authoring organisation’s name